-- Surgery for cosmetic or beautifying purposes, except for the correction of conditions resulting from an accidental injury or from an illness. - · Gender affirming services that are considered by MESSA/BCBSM to be cosmetic, or treatment that is experimental or investigational. - Health care services provided by persons who are not legally qualified or licensed to provide such services. - Services that are not MESSA benefits. - Radiology procedures not directly related and necessary to diagnose the disease, illness, pregnancy or injury (such as an ultrasound solely to determine the gender of the fetus). - · Services, care, supplies or devices not prescribed by a physician. - · Self-administered, over-the-counter drugs - Care and services for which you legally do not have to pay or for which you would not have been charged if you did not have coverage under this plan. - Noncontractual services that are described in your case management treatment plan or any other treatment plan, if the services have not been approved by MESSA/ BCBSM. - Speech and language pathology services to treat chronic conditions, congenital or inherited speech abnormalities, developmental conditions or learning disabilities except for children. - Any treatment that is not a covered benefit by us.
+- Surgery for cosmetic or beautifying purposes, except for the correction of conditions resulting from an accidental injury or from an illness. - Gender reassignment services that are considered by MESSA/BCBSM to be cosmetic, or treatment that is experimental or investigational. - Health care services provided by persons who are not legally qualified or licensed to provide such services. - Services that are not MESSA benefits. - Radiology procedures not directly related and necessary to diagnose the disease, illness, pregnancy or injury (such as an ultrasound solely to determine the gender of the fetus). - Services, care, supplies or devices not prescribed by a physician. - Care and services for which you legally do not have to pay or for which you would not have been charged if you did not have coverage under this plan. - Noncontractual services that are described in your case management treatment plan or any other treatment plan, if the services have not been approved by MESSA/ BCBSM. - Speech and language pathology services to treat chronic conditions, congenital or inherited speech

-- Therapeutic massage performed by a massage therapist.

-- Bariatric surgery.

-- Acupuncture.

-- · Hearing aids.

-- Services performed by an ACSW.

-- Services performed by a registered dietitian.

-- Weight loss or weight control treatment (other than obesity screening required by the PPACA), such as Weight Watchers, Jenny Craig, Medical Weight Loss Clinic or gym memberships.

-- Non-participating facility charges unless for emergency services.

-- Charges from facilities that terminate participation with BCBSM unless for emergency services, designated services or continuity of care services.

-- Medical or dental services performed for irreversible treatment of jaw joint disorders, except for:

-- > Surgery on the jaw joint.

-- > Diagnostic X-rays.

-- > Arthrocentesis.
+- abnormalities, developmental conditions or learning disabilities except for children. - Conditions such as Rett's Disorder and Childhood Disintegrative Disorder. - Any treatment that is not a covered benefit by us, including but not limited to, sensory integration therapy and chelation therapy. - Therapeutic massage performed by a massage therapist. - Bariatric surgery. - Acupuncture. - Hearing aids. - Services performed by an ACSW. - Services performed by a registered dietitian. - Weight loss programs, such as Weight Watchers, Jenny Craig, Medical Weight Loss Clinic or gym memberships. - Non-participating facility charges unless for emergency services. - Charges from facilities that terminate participation with BCBSM unless for emergency services, designated services or continuity of care services. - Medical or dental services performed for irreversible treatment of jaw joint disorders, except for: - > Surgery on the jaw joint. - > Diagnostic X-rays. - > Arthrocentesis.